Environment Invariant Linear Least Squares: Introduction

-Two of the ultimate goals of fitting a statistical model using data are prediction and attribution.
-In terms of ``prediction'', we hope our fitted model can make descent predictions not only on the test data, but more importantly, on unseen data grounded in the real world.
-In terms of ``attribution'' \citep{efron2020prediction}, we wish to attribute the outcome/response variable to the significant variables of the fitted model thus the fitted model can lead to true scientific claims.
+Two ultimate goals of fitting a statistical model using data are prediction and attribution.
+Regarding ``prediction'', we hope our fitted model can make decent predictions on unseen data grounded in the real world rather than only on the ``demo'' test data.
+Regarding ``attribution'' \citep{efron2020prediction}, we wish to attribute the outcome/response variable to the significant variables of the fitted model such that the fitted model can lead to true scientific claims.
 See also Chapter 1 of \cite{fan2020statistical}.
-Similar to \cite{rojas2018invariant}, we next illustrate the goal of estimating $\bbeta^*$ and $S^*$ for the model \eqref{eq:intro-dgp} unifies the above two seemingly separate goals, thus expounding the motivation and importance of the multiple environment linear regression model.
+We illustrate that the goal of estimating $\bbeta^*$ and $S^*$ for the model \eqref{eq:intro-dgp} unifies the above two seemingly separate goals, thereby expounding the motivation and importance of the multi-environment linear regression model.

 \textbf{Prediction.} Consider the case where the potential distribution of the unseen data $\tilde{\mu}$ may be different from those $\{\mu^{(e)}\}_{e\in \mathcal{E}}$ yet shares the same conditional expectation structure $\mathbb{E}_{\tilde{\mu}}[y|\bx_{S^*}] = (\bbeta^*_{S^*})^\top \bx_{S^*}$ as those of observations in \eqref{eq:intro-dgp}.
 Without informing of the unseen data distribution ahead, we can define the out-of-sample $L_2$ risk in an adversarial manner as